pingcap/docs/reference/tiflash/faq.md

 ## How do TiFlash data be highly available?

 TiFlash restores data through TiKV.
-As long as the corresponding Regions in TiKV is available, TiFlash can perform data restore using these Regions.
+As long as the corresponding Regions in TiKV are available, TiFlash can perform data restore using these Regions.

 ## How many replicas does TiFlash recommend to set up?